dadoonet/legacy-search/README.markdown

 You can then access the application using your browser: [http://127.0.0.1:8080/](http://127.0.0.1:8080/).

-You can use this [script](https://gist.github.com/dadoonet/d6757d15fa0726a83bb619ecd81153f7) to explain informations about mapping and analyzers.
+You can use this [script](https://gist.github.com/dadoonet/d6757d15fa0726a83bb619ecd81153f7) to explain mapping and analyzers.

 Next step
 ---------